This page provides links to the key Acts and Regulations that govern the operations and procedures of the AAT.

 The jurisdiction, powers and procedures of the AAT to review migration or refugee decisions are set out in the Migration Act 1958 and the Migration Regulations 1994.

 Social Services Legislation

-The following Acts set out the jurisdiction and aspects of the powers and procedures of the Social Services & Child Support Division and the General Division in relation to the review of decisions about social security, family assistance, child support, paid parental leave and student assistance:
+The following Acts set out the jurisdiction and aspects of the powers and procedures in relation to the review of decisions about social security, family assistance, child support, paid parental leave and student assistance:

 - child support

 - family assistance, paid parental leave, social security and student assistance

 - migration and refugee visas and visa-related decisions

 - veterans' entitlements.